Join us at the 2018 Youth Rally for the Planet

 What will the day look like?

-Busses drop students off on the green of the Vermont College of Fine Arts.
-There will be a number of activities for students to engage in, such as making signs for the march, learning more about climate related legislation, listening to live music, and eating snacks.
+Busses drop students off at Montpelier High School.
+There will be a number of activities for students to engage in, such as making signs for the march, face painting, learning more about climate-related legislation, and participating in various art projects.

 10:00am – 10:30am – March!